 “When I can’t see their expressions, I do not know how to respond.”

-This is typically said to me when I ask my clients, "What is the most difficult thing you face when speaking with your American colleagues over the phone?"
+This is typically said to me when I ask my clients who work on virtual teams, “What is the most difficult thing you face when speaking with your American colleagues over the phone?”

 Many of my India -based clients speak English as a second language.
-For many, English has been relegated to academic and professional discourse.
-Many many not have used it in daily conversation, for casual conversation or for brainstorming ideas.
+For many, English has been segregated to academic and professional discourse.
+Many (or some) may not have much experience using English in daily conversation, for casual conversation or for brainstorming ideas.
 This mixed with a lack of interaction and understanding of American mannerisms and speech patterns, causes a lack of confidence while interacting with Americans.

 Well, if we understand how Americans use their voice, stress words, vowels or use silence; we learn a lot more about the message.
 Cross-cultural experts may say that a majority of American’s communication is based on the words alone, being more of a direct culture.
 While there is no doubt that Americans do focus on words while conveying their message, the non-verbal aspect (or tone) of communication is equally or significantly more important.
 Since we do not have non-verbal cues to read while on a phone call, the non-verbal aspects become critical in understanding the entire message.
 Additionally, being able to add feeling into your message, will keep Americans more engaged in your message, interested to have a conversation with you, and help to create a pleasant working environment.
 Here, we look at the musical quality of English.